M4N0JKUM4R/CSS-Chessboard-Animations/README.md

 ### Info:

+- This repository is 6+ years old and CSS has come a long way from there.
+I am sure there are so many better ways to implement this by now.
+Looking forward to your pull requests to completely destroy my obsolete code :P

 - Chessboard squares are created using [viewport](https://css-tricks.com/viewport-sized-typography/) units.
 Chess icon set by [Wikimedia commons SVG Chess pieces](https://commons.wikimedia.org/wiki/Category:SVG_chess_pieces)

 - Movement classes could be done using `left` and `right` along with `position: relative` or maybe `margin` properties as well, but `transform: translate*()` properties work well because of GPU performance as stated by an article here by Paul Irish: [Why Moving Elements With Translate() Is Better Than Pos:abs Top/left](http://www.paulirish.com/2012/why-moving-elements-with-translate-is-better-than-posabs-topleft/).
 You can also check the properties that trigger a reflow here: [CSS triggers](http://csstriggers.com)